-The Direct Effect Quality of Life Grant (Tier 1) is open-focused and will award at least 25 grants of up to \$25,000 to support the same wide range of projects and activities of the traditional Quality of Life grants.
+The Direct Effect Quality of Life Grant (Tier 1) is open-focused and will award at least 36 grants of up to \$25,000 to support the same wide range of projects and activities of the traditional Quality of Life grants.
 Grants will fund specific budget items that will clearly impact individuals living with paralysis and their families, and the project must be completed within 12 months.
-Examples of funded projects may include (but are not limited to): sports wheelchairs for a wheelchair basketball team; adapted glider in a community playground; kayak for a rowing program; accessible gym equipment; hydraulic lift at a pool; electronic door openers at a community center; wheelchair accessible picnic table at a county fairground; camp programs; subsidized lessons for therapeutic horseback riding; transportation costs for an inclusive afterschool program; and support groups.
+Examples of funded projects may include (but are not limited to): sports wheelchairs for a wheelchair basketball team; adapted glider in a community playground; kayak for a rowing program; accessible gym equipment; hydraulic lift at a pool; electronic door openers at a community center; workshop education series on sex and sexuality with a spinal cord injury; wheelchair accessible picnic table at a county fairground; program for preventing abuse in adaptive sports; camp programs; subsidized lessons for therapeutic horseback riding; transportation costs for an inclusive afterschool program; and support groups.
 These grants will have short- to- medium-range impact.
 Long-range impact and sustainability are not expected for projects funded at this level.